Financial Reporting Webinar Series

 Interim Reporting Reminders and IASB Developments

-09:15 – 10:30, 2 June 2023.
+09:15 – 10:30, 2 June 2023

-In this upcoming webinar, Jim Tang, Partner, and Tracy Chu, Director, from KPMG’s Audit Quality and Professional Practice, will join our host Serene Seah-Tan to go through the key accounting considerations for the coming interim reporting.
+In this webinar, Jim Tang, Partner, and Tracy Chu, Director, from KPMG’s Audit Quality and Professional Practice, will join our host Serene Seah-Tan to go through the key accounting considerations for the coming interim reporting.
 Our panellists will also discuss recent Agenda Decisions published by the IFRS Interpretations Committee and developments of projects on the IASB workplan.
 That includes the recently issued IFRS 9 Exposure Draft Amendments to the Classification and Measurement of Financial Instruments and the upcoming amendments to IAS 12 International Tax Reform – Pillar Two Model Rules.

 Speakers